cainam/home-cluster-deployment/ansible/README.md

 - migrate prometheus-server volume to longhorn
 - split zigbee2mqtt to have config on gluster and db on longhorn
 - postgresql major version update: include docker build in playbook, parameterize versions and other vars set
-- split group/all vars to remove redundancies, e.g. to load net first and reuse then for gateways

-auth update:
-- Authorization policy per gateway
-- oauth2-proxy per ID provider, names to match in Authorization and extensionProviders: in isiod config
-- adm13.dnshome.de: have dedicated oauth2-proxy, hydra, idp for internet and local access
-- my-lb.adm13 as hosts: gateways + virtualservices
-1. auth policy for ext
-2. oauth2-proxy for ext
-3. istio cm with authprovider
-4. two authentication policies (post_installation)
-see auth.md and lua TODO

 - clean-up oauth/domain stuff in groups/all and remove usage of e.g. base_domain from everywhere